joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ## Duplicating Components

-Now, let's build a feed that will mimic the main feed of a social media application.
+Now, build a feed that will mimic the main feed of a social media application.
 Like any social feed, this feed should be set up to render any number of posts.

 This is where components become highly advantageous.
 A Facebook post will be the same format no matter who posts it.
 Different posts might include text, an image, or comments, but the template is the same every time.
 This allows the developers to create one template for a post and then allows the data to be embedded into the template to create the posts dynamically.
 This allows for automatic updates based on data rather than requiring developers to handcraft HTML for each update.